Which Scale Should You Buy?

 Doctor’s, or balance, scales are the upright models with the sliding weight you see in your doctor’s office and at gyms and fitness centers.
 If they’re good enough for doctors . . . !
 Make sure you calibrate your scale according to the directions you get with it, and re-check it periodically, especially if you move it.

-Shop for a Doctor’s Scale
+Shop for a Doctor’s Scales

-Bells & Whistles
+Bells & Whistles on Bathroom Scales

-In addition to the basic weighing feature, some scales let you store data for one or more users.
+When considering which scale should you buy, in addition to the basic weighing feature, some scales let you store data for one or more users.
 For example, you can compare your last five weigh-ins on some models.
 Some have night-glo lights, while others are solar powered (but will work with you bathroom lights).

 Weighing Tip